dgrtwo/dgrtwo.github.com/about/index.md

 All blog posts are compiled with [knitr](http://yihui.name/knitr/) [R markdown](http://rmarkdown.rstudio.com/) using [this script](https://github.com/dgrtwo/dgrtwo.github.com/blob/master/_scripts/knitpages.R).
 You can find the reproducible sources of each blog post [here](https://github.com/dgrtwo/dgrtwo.github.com/tree/master/_R).

-All opinions and views are my own and do not represent my employer ( [including](http://varianceexplained.org/r/are_users_quitting/) [posts](http://varianceexplained.org/r/providence-visualizer/) [about](http://varianceexplained.org/r/introducing-stackr/) Stack Overflow).
+All opinions and views are my own and do not represent my employer.